elasticio/component-commons-library/README.md

 ### PlatformApiRestClient
 [PlatformApiRestClient](https://github.com/elasticio/component-commons-library/blob/master/lib/authentication/PlatformApiRestClient.ts)
 class extends [BasicAuthRestClient](#BasicAuthRestClient) class.
-Implements method for checking of response correctness (like containment of status code, correct JSON content type of headers end other expected response fields).
+The method inside this class checks for the status code 200, if not, then throws an error.
+And also checks that the response came with the correct data in the JSON format and the other expected response headers.

 #### constructor(emitter, cfg)
 - emitter - EIO emitting context.